Schools get new guidance for gender inclusivity, supporting students, safety

 The Oregon Department of Education updated its guidance to schools for how to support and protect LGBTQ students

 A Pride flag, Oregon flag and U.S. flag rest on a desk in the Oregon Capitol.
-The Oregon Department of Education recently issued new guidance for schools for supporting gender inclusivity among students and protecting the rights of students against gender discrimination.
 (Ron Cooper/Oregon Capital Chronicle)

 New guidance from the Oregon Department of Education instructs schools on how best to support and protect gender expansive students, or “people whose gender expression and identity expand beyond perceived or expected societal gender norms.”